amy-kurtzman/elife-api-documentation/content/v1/component/usecases.markdown

 ## Introduction

-Below are sample use cases for the component objects found in the fluidinfo eLife API.
+Below are sample use cases for the component objects found in the Fluidinfo eLife API.

 ## Given a article DOI, get all the components in that article